 FIPS.SYS module supports both a User and Cryptographic Officer roles (as defined in FIPS PUB 140-2).
 Both roles may access all services implemented in the cryptographic module.
-Windows Server 2003 operating system requires each user to be successfully authenticated before any system services may act on behalf of that user.
+Windows Server 2003 operating system requires the operator to be successfully authenticated before any system services may act on behalf of that operator.